hapax/hapax.github.io/assets/simple-physics.md

 and you know Canada's population is around $30$ million, you see that is equivalent to spending CAD3 million on each person.
 That seems like way too much!
-But if all else fails, act like a crowd: generate some over- and underestimates by intuition, and average them.
+But if all else fails, act like a crowd, and try to intuit some over- and underestimates you can average.

 ##### 4. Random walks <a id="sec-4" name="sec-4"></a>